-- Third Suspension: Suspended for 20% of the total scheduled games; if less than 20% of the schedule remains at the time of the suspension; the remaining of the suspension will include the rest of the remaining season and carry over to the students next sports season.
-Even if an athlete is suspended for 20% of the season; that athlete is still required to attend all practices and contests once the length of the suspension from school has been satisfied.
-An athlete who fails to attend practices will fall under the "Quitting a Sport" policy and an additional 25% contest suspension may be added to either their current sport or roll over into their next sport. - Fourth Suspension: Suspended for 50% of the total scheduled games; if less than 50% of the schedule remains at the time of the suspension; the remaining of the suspension will include the rest of the remaining season and carry over to the students next sports season.
-Even if an athlete is suspended for 50% of the season; that athlete is still required to attend all practices and contests once the length of the suspension from school has been satisfied.
+- Third Suspension: Suspended for 20% of the total scheduled games; if less than 20% of the schedule remains at the time of the suspension, the remainder of the suspension will include the rest of the remaining season and carry over to the student's next sport's season.
+Even if an athlete is suspended for 20% of the season that athlete is still required to attend all practices and contests once the length of the suspension from school has been satisfied.
+An athlete who fails to attend practices will fall under the "Quitting a Sport" policy and an additional 20% contest suspension may be added to either their current sport or roll over into their next sport. - Fourth Suspension: Suspended for 50% of the total scheduled games; if less than 50% of the schedule remains at the time of the suspension, the remainder of the suspension will include the rest of the remaining season and carry over to the student's next sport's season.
+Even if an athlete is suspended for 50% of the season, that athlete is still required to attend all practices and contests once the length of the suspension from school has been satisfied.
 An athlete who fails to attend practices will fall under the "Quitting a Sport" policy and an additional 25% contest suspension may be added to either their current sport or roll over into their next sport.